mathewspious/dbt_airbnb/dbt/README.md

   The normal `dbt run` command will materialize the fct table incremetally.
 For complete rebuild can be done using the command `dbt run --full-refresh`

+### Ephemeral Matrialization
+- Ephemeral materialization in dbt referes to a materialization strategy where a dbt model doesnot create a physical object (like view or tables) in the database.
+Instead, the SQL code defined within an ephmeral model is directly inlined as common table expression (CTE) into any downstream model that reference it.
+- Ephemeral materialization is useful when you want to avoid creating a physical object in the databas
+- Restrategizing our models
+    - The src tables in our project are not really needed to be matrialized as views, these models can be converted to ephemeral.
+Only the dimensional models are referring to it.